Juan José Perea

-Juan José Perea Mendoza (born 23 February 2000) is a Colombian professional footballer who plays as a forward for Swiss Super League club Zürich.
+Juan José Perea Mendoza (born 23 February 2000) is a Colombian professional footballer who plays as a forward for Super League Greece club Atromitos.

 Career

 Porto and Panathinaikos

 Perea played for Porto, helping the club to win the 2018–19 UEFA Youth League.
 He made three appearances in the competition for the Portuguese club.

 Perea joined Panathinaikos in the summer of 2019, signing a two-year contract for an undisclosed fee.
-He made his first appearance for Panathinaikos in the Greek Superleague against the team's 3–1 loss to OFI on 31 August 2019.
-On 10 November 2019, he scored his first goal in the 3–2 win for Panathinaikos in the Athenian Derby against AEK Athens.
+He made his first appearance for Panathinaikos in the Super League Greece against the team's 3–1 loss to OFI on 31 August 2019.
+On 10 November 2019, he scored his first goal in the 3–2 win for Panathinaikos in the Athenian derby against AEK Athens.

 On 1 September 2020, he joined the Greek club Volos.

 PAS Giannina

 On 19 July 2021, Perea signed a three-year contract with PAS Giannina.

 In early January 2022, he was linked with domestic and foreign clubs, including AEK Athens.
 PAS Giannina reportedly demanded a €1 million transfer fee with Perea's former club Panathinaikos retaining the right to claim the player by matching any offer.